SpiderDave/DavePatcher/README.md

 space before the // like so:

     text 3400 FOOBAR  // set name to "FOOBAR "

+You can do a block level comment by enclosing lines in /* */ like this:

+    /*
+    put 1200 a963 // set lives to 99
+    */

+You can't nest comments with /* */ but you can use the skip keyword to accomplish this.

 Lines starting with # are "annotations"; Annotations are comments that are shown in the output when running the patcher when annotations are on  See